DragonFoxCollective/webdeploy/README.md

 > [!WARNING]
-> This repo is archived because SBEPIS's source code is now being hosted on [our website](https://git.dragonfox.dev/DragonFoxCollective/webdeploy)!
+> This repo is archived because its source code is now being hosted on [our website](https://git.dragonfox.dev/DragonFoxCollective/webdeploy)!